 - The right to consent to any disclosure of those records

-- The right of file a complaint with the FERPA office in Washington, D.C.
+- The right to file a complaint with the FERPA office in Washington, D.C.